benediktschmitt/emsm/docs/source/index.rst

 *   **Guarded worlds**

-    The :mod:`plugins.guard` helps you to monitor the worlds and to react on server issues automatically.
+    The :mod:`emsm.plugins.guard` helps you to monitor the worlds and to react on server issues automatically.

 *   **Fast learning curve**